MPNet: Masked and Permuted Pre-training for Language Understanding: Introduction

-We pre-train MPNet on a large-scale text corpora (over 160GB data) following the practice in~\citet{Yang2019XLNet,liu2019roberta}, and fine-tune on a variety of down-streaming benchmark tasks, including GLUE, SQuAD, RACE and IMDB.
+We pre-train MPNet on a large-scale text corpora (over 160GB data) following the practice in~\cite{Yang2019XLNet,liu2019roberta}, and fine-tune on a variety of down-streaming benchmark tasks, including GLUE, SQuAD, RACE and IMDB.
 Experimental results show that MPNet outperforms MLM and PLM by a large margin, which demonstrates that 1) the effectiveness of modeling the dependency among the predicted tokens (MPNet vs. MLM), and 2) the importance of the position information of the full sentence (MPNet vs. PLM).
-Moreover, MPNet outperforms previous well-known models BERT, XLNet and RoBERTa by 4.6, 3.2 and 1.3 points respectively on GLUE tasks under the same model setting, indicating the great potential of MPNet for language understanding\footnote{We are still pre-training MPNet in larger model setting.
-We also welcome someone who has computation resources to pre-train larger MPNet models based on our released code to further advance the state of the art.}.
+Moreover, MPNet outperforms previous well-known models BERT, XLNet and RoBERTa by 4.8, 3.4 and 1.5 points respectively on GLUE dev sets under the same model setting, indicating the great potential of MPNet for language understanding.